 For the systematic uncertainties associated with the generation of the MC samples (described in Section 9.3 below), there is an additional complication to consider.
 The up and down weights for these systematics are calculated by MadGraph at the starting point of the sample.
 In principle, there is no reason to assume that the up and down weights at any other point in the WC space must be the same as at the starting point.
 For this reason, it would be most correct to generate a dedicated sample at every point in space that we are interested in (or to modify MadGraph to calculate the up and down weights at each reweight point).
-These approaches are currently infeasible at scale, but small-scale studies suggest that the dependence of the systematics on the WC space is not large [15].
+These approaches are currently infeasible at scale, but small-scale studies suggest that the dependence of the systematics on the WC space is not large [16].
+Therefore, this effect is neglected in this analysis.

 A more detailed discussion of the EFT dependence of the systematic uncertainties is provided in Ref.
-[64]; this presentation includes a discussion of how the approach implemented in this analysis differs from the approach utilized in the predecessor to this analysis (Ref.
-[10]), and how both of these approaches differ from the fundamentally correct approach.
+[63]; this presentation includes a discussion of how the approach implemented in this analysis differs from the approach utilized in the predecessor to this analysis (Ref.
+[11]), and how both of these approaches differ from the fundamentally correct approach.